sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 - **WHY NOT BYTECODE**
   - EVM bytecodes is rather unwieldy and very difficult for programmers to read and understand
   - Programs writting in a high-level language can be compiled down to bytecodes
-- Programming languages can be classified into two broad programming paradigms
+- Two broad programming paradigms

   - Declarative (a.k.a, functional), including Haskell and SQL
     - Makes it easier to understand how a program will behave: since it has no side effects, any part of a program can be understood in isolation